-There has never been a better time to be an author.
+There has never been a better time to be an author!
 The old model of going cap in hand to a traditional publisher only to be rejected again and again is gone.
-It is not difficult to get your book listed in the world’s largest bookshop.
+These days it is relatively easy to get your book listed in the world’s largest bookshop.

 - What are the two easiest ways to publish your book?